Glasgow Corporation Water Works: History

 The first was a scheme to exploit the waters of Loch Lubnaig, in the River Callender catchment, some 80 mi to the north of Glasgow.
 This was abandoned when it was discovered that more compensation water would be required than the loch could hold.
 The neighbouring Loch Katrine was also considered, but was not pursued at that time.
 The engineer Nathaniel Beardmore moved to London in 1843, where he collaborated with James Meadows Rendel on a project for the Glasgow Gravitation Water Company.
 The scheme was for a reservoir at Gilmerston, in the valley of the River Avon, and a 24 mi aqueduct to transport the water to Glasgow.
 Some work was carried out in 1844, but the project was abandoned in early 1845.

-One successful scheme was the Gorbals Gravitation Water Company, which obtained an Act of Parliament in 1846, allowing them to supply water to the population living to the south of the Clyde, obtained from a catchment of 2560 acre to the south-west of Glasgow.
+One successful scheme was the Gorbals Gravitation Water Company, which obtained the Gorbals Gravitation Water Company Act 1846 (9 & 10 Vict. c. cccxlvii), allowing them to supply water to the population living to the south of the Clyde, obtained from a catchment of 2560 acre to the south-west of Glasgow.
 The engineer for the scheme was William Gale, who supervised the construction of the works and two earth dams to impound the water, at Waulkmill Glen and Ryat Linn.
 The initial phase was completed in 1848, and a second phase, which included the construction of a third reservoir at Balgray, was finished in 1854.
 The reservoir outlets were arranged so that water could be drawn off at several different levels, and the scheme produced about 5.5 e6impgal per day, of which 1.5 e6impgal were required for compensation water, to maintain flows in the river system, and the rest was available to the people of Glasgow.
 Some 75,000 benefitted from a constant supply of good quality filtered water, as Gale strongly advocated that water should be available all the time.

 Residents in other parts of the city were not so fortunate, as the insanitary conditions led to an outbreak of cholera in 1848/1849, in which around 4,000 people died.
 In 1852 there was an attempt to revive the Loch Lubnaig scheme, but this was opposed in Parliament by Glasgow Council, and in this they were assisted by the civil engineer John Frederick Bateman.
 Having defeated the bill, they asked Bateman for advice on a suitable water supply, and he favoured the Loch Katrine scheme.
 The council then sought advice from other engineers on that and other schemes, but both Stephenson and Brunel supported Bateman's proposal.
-The council therefore sought authorisation for it, and an Act of Parliament was obtained on 12 July 1855.
+The council therefore sought authorisation for it, and the Glasgow Corporation Waterworks Act 1855 (18 & 19 Vict. c. cxviii) was obtained on 12 July 1855.